Email Design Ideas for Thanksgiving Day Newsletters

 For your convenience, we’ve prepared a number of free Thanksgiving newsletter templates.

 Keep a watchful eye on the features they offer, as well as on the professional content organization and styling they utilize.

 Happy T-Day is a free HTML newsletter template with a heart-warming design.
 This lightweight newsletter template is created for the hospitality industry but can be used for Thanksgiving emails of any kind.

-Holiday is a newsletter template for everyone providing tourism and traveling-related services.
+The holiday is a newsletter template for everyone.
 To customize it, you don’t have to know HTML code.
 You can adjust every element of this newsletter template in a few clicks and mouse movements.

-Then, it streamlines users to copying your promo-code out and navigating right to your website.
-Moreover, this design has a separate Black Friday banner which informs prospects about the upcoming sale.
+Then, it streamlines users to copy your promo code out and navigate right to your website.
+Moreover, this design has a separate Black Friday banner that informs prospects about the upcoming sale.

 Marseille is a top-of-the-line Thanksgiving newsletter sample for restaurant and catering businesses.
 It grasps user attention with an image of the festive table and gets them to a conversion point featuring a discount voucher.